xianacarrera/Generating-Effective-Health-Queries/alternative_queries/README.md

     - The field 'narrative' contains the original/generated narrative.
 * 2021:
     - The field 'query' contains the original query.
-    - The field 'description contains a variant.
+    - The field 'description' contains a variant.
     - The field 'narrative' contains the original/generated narrative.
 * 2022:
     - The field 'query' contains the original query.